trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/TestDouble.md

 #### Return Type
 **Object**

-,[object Object], Object to be returned by the Method,[object Object],object this method delegates to.
+Object to be returned by the Method object this method delegates to.

 ## Classes
 ### TestDoubleException Class